 Find accurate definitions of over 5,000 Catholic terms and phrases (including abbreviations).
 Based on Fr.
 John Hardon's Modern Catholic Dictionary, © Eternal Life.
 Used with permission.

 Random Term from the Dictionary:

 Actual grace considered apart from the supernatural effect for which it was bestowed.
 It may therefore mean the grace that does not meet with adequate co-operation on the part of the human recipient, and then it is merely sufficient grace.
 It is enough to enable a person to perform a salutary act, but who freely declines to co-operate.
-Or it may simply mean the grace that gives one the power to accomplish a salutary action, as distinct from an efficacious grace, which secures that the salutary act is accomplished.See Also: SANATING GRACE, See Also: GRACE, See Also: GRATUITOUS GRACE, See Also: JUSTIFYING GRACE, See Also: SACRAMENTAL GRACE, See Also: SANCTIFYING GRACE, See Also: ACTUAL GRACE, See Also: EFFICACIOUS GRACE, See Also: HABITUAL GRACE
+Or it may simply mean the grace that gives one the power to accomplish a salutary action, as distinct from an efficacious grace, which secures that the salutary act is accomplished.See Also: ACTUAL GRACE, See Also: EFFICACIOUS GRACE, See Also: GRACE, See Also: GRATUITOUS GRACE, See Also: HABITUAL GRACE, See Also: JUSTIFYING GRACE, See Also: SACRAMENTAL GRACE, See Also: SANATING GRACE, See Also: SANCTIFYING GRACE